swbrenneis/SeAccountPlugin_iOS/README.md

 # SeAccountPlugin_iOS

-Cordova plugin for seComm account, contact, and messaging functions.
+iOS framework to support the Cordova plugin for seComm account, contact, and messaging functions.